dganbold/deep_reinforcement_learning/DDPG/Reacher/docs/Report.md

 </p>

 ## Description
-In this project, implemented DDPG(Deep Deterministic Policy Gradient) algorithm based on following papers with [PyTorch](https://www.pytorch.org/) and applied to continuous control environment, where the goal is agent is to maintain its position at the target location for as many time steps as possible.
+In this project, implemented Deep Deterministic Policy Gradient (DDPG) algorithm based on following papers with [PyTorch](https://www.pytorch.org/) and applied to continuous control environment, where the goal is agent is to maintain its position at the target location for as many time steps as possible.

 - [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971)
 - [Distributed Distributional Deterministic Policy Gradients](https://arxiv.org/abs/1804.08617)